Farmer122/Migration-Model-MDP/README.md

 #### The general MDP appraoch and Value iteration/epsilon greedy algorithms have been based on:

-Sutton and A. Barto.
-Reinforcement Learning: An Introduction.
-MIT Press, 2018.
+Sutton, R.S. and Barto, A.G.
+(2015) Reinforcement learning: An introduction.
+Massachusetts: MIT Press Ltd.

 In addition the [Quant Econ guides on Dynamic Programming within Economics](https://quantecon.org/notebooks/) have been of immense help for design of the MDP.